Evidence Code Section 730

-To become a court appointed evaluator, the evaluator must complete the domestic violence and child abuse training program as well as meet the qualifications of Family Code section 3110.5.
-A court evaluator shall declare under penalty of perjury that he or she meets al of the education, experience, and training requirements and that he or she possesses a license in good standing.
-Family Code Section 3110 states that a court appointed investigator can be a probation officer, domestic relations investigator, or court appointed evaluator directed by the court to conduct an investigation.
+To become a court-appointed evaluator, the evaluator must complete the domestic violence and child abuse training program as well as meet the qualifications of Family Code section 3110.5.
+A court evaluator shall declare under penalty of perjury that he or she meets all of the education, experience, and training requirements and that he or she possesses a license in good standing.
+Family Code Section 3110 states that a court-appointed investigator can be a probation officer, domestic relations investigator, or court-appointed evaluator directed by the court to conduct an investigation.

 Each party has the right to call the investigator into court and conduct cross-examination.
 No statement, either written or oral, or other conduct shall be considered a waiver by either party of the right to cross-examination unless the statement or conduct occurs after the report has been received by the party (Family Code section 3115).

 Get Legal Help With Your California Custody Evaluation Today!

 If you’re going through a custody evaluation in California, our trusted custody attorney in Laguna Hills, CA can assist in petitioning the family court or hiring an expert for your child’s custody evaluation case.
 Schedule a consultation with us by calling 949-755-8542 or filling out a contact form to start protecting your child’s best interests today!

 As used in this chapter, “court-appointed investigator” means a probation officer, domestic relations investigator, or court-appointed evaluator directed by the court to conduct an investigation pursuant to this chapter.